There is a balance that is required for sales leadership. And this balance requires ongoing adjustment for sales leaders.

 If we must have sales competitions, then let’s ensure we have a focus on building teams, on developing skills, and creating many more winners than losers.

 Another big topic discussed in more detail in the whitepaper on The Balance of Sales Leadership (access it here).
 To me the shorter version is to triangulate the three components of a forecast or plan.

 - The Sales Force Micro Plan – this is the bottom up approach.
-Looking at existing and potential customers, current capacity and plans what could be achieved.
+Look at existing and potential customers, current capacity and plans what could be achieved.

 - Balancing this is the expectations from the broader organisation and the goals, targets of other interdependent functions (such as public relations, marketing, customer service).

-- And also considering the potential of what could be achieved if things changed.
+- Also considering the potential of what could be achieved if things changed.
 Particularly in consideration of where we may want to go and what then could we achieve..?

 Triangulating these three components should produce a solid forecast and plan for the sales team to work towards.
 The sales leader can also use the forecast and plan to help obtain buy-in and engagement more broadly across the organisation and develop shared goals and collaborative planning with other functions.

-The Wheel of Leading Sales Teams outlines the key functions of the system that is made up of parts, with people being the connector across all parts.
+The Wheel of Leading Sales Teams identifies the key functions of the sales system.
+That it is made up of parts, with people being the connector across all parts.
 How this system of sales all comes together – and operates in balance – is the key to the understanding how the results are achieved by the selling activities of the business.
 This understanding then enables the sales leader to fine-tune and continually improve the customer engagement system to achieve the Customer Strategy.
-However, sales managers often get addicted to fixing symptoms rather than addressing root cause problems which in turn causes more symptoms to fix.
+However, sales managers often get addicted to fixing symptoms within the functions, rather than addressing root cause problems which in turn causes more symptoms to fix.

 The role of the sales leader is to ensure the wheel is in balance.
 To align resources and maximise the achievement of results.